HVAC contractors and technicians are in high demand across the country. You can begin your career working for an employer, or you can

 Estimating and bidding

 The college or vocational program will provide you with everything you need to study for these HVAC license exams.
-If you want to prepare for the exams, you can take some practice tests here for free.
+If you want to prepare for the exams, you can take some practice tests

 All master HVAC contractor licenses expire on June 30th during even-numbered years.
 You will be sent a reminder to renew your license 60 days before the license expires.
 You must complete a total of five credits of continuing education every two years.
 The renewal fee for this license is $160.